richa1711/Web-Scraping/READE.md

 * Inspect the HTML structure of the  targeted  site with your browser’s developer tools
 * Decipher data encoded in URLs
 * Use requests and Beautiful Soup for scraping and parsing data from the Web
-* Build a script that fetches job offers from the Web and displays relevant information in a .csv file
+* Build a script that fetches the required information from the user input and displays relevant  information in * a .csv file